Parks Funding & Finance

 Park Acquisition Opportunity Fund (PAOF) grants are intended to help regional park agencies acquire land within Metropolitan Council-approved regional park and trail master plan boundaries.
 These grants finance up to 75% of acquisition costs within a limit per park agency and require matching funds to finance 25% of the costs.

 More about the PAOF grant application process, and the rules that guide the disbursement of PAOF grants (pdf).

 Operation and maintenance funds

 The Council also allocates state funds to regional park implementing agencies - metro area cities, counties and special park districts - to cover a share of the cost of parks operation and maintenance every year.
-In 2010, the Council distributed more than $8.8 million to the 10 park implementing agencies for parks operations and maintenance, which covered about 9.8% of their costs.
+In 2014, the Council distributed almost $9 million to the 10 park implementing agencies for parks operations and maintenance, which covered about 9.1% of their costs.

 The regional park agencies prepare master plans describing park or trail unit boundaries, location of recreation and visitor support facilities, and estimate the costs to acquire, develop and operate/maintain the park or trail unit.
 The Council reviews and approves these master plans based on their consistency with the Council‘s Regional Parks Policy Plan.

 The Council provides the Minnesota state legislature with an annual report detailing how funds have been used to support the regional parks system.